Saints to face Dragons in Challenge Cup

 Holders St Helens will face Catalans Dragons - who they beat in last season's Super League Grand Final - in the Challenge Cup quarter-finals.

-Saints beat second-tier Whitehaven in round six while Dragons overcame Feathersone Rovers.
+Saints beat second-tier Whitehaven in round six while Dragons overcame Featherstone Rovers.

 Barrow Raiders - the last non-Super League side left in the draw - could host Hull FC if they beat Huddersfield.